CodezPoet/code_examples/README.md

 ## Bugs, Errors, or Feedback

 While I do my best to present code examples, when there is a bug or error it is appreciated if you let me know.
-Constructive criticism and feedback is after code review.
-It helps me to learn and improve.
+Constructive criticism and feedback is welcome.
+It helps me to learn and improve, thank you.